 Having a comprehensive evaluation is important in uncovering these issues and getting the most appropriate care.
 Our team approach addresses these needs and offers management through medical or surgical options.

 Our unique Heartburn Center offers:

-- A multidisciplinary team of surgeons, gastroenterologists, nurses and dieticians that supports a comprehensive model not found elsewhere in the area
+- A multidisciplinary team of surgeons, gastroenterologists, nurses and dietitians that supports a comprehensive model not found elsewhere in the area.

 - Evaluation and testing using state-of-the-art equipment.